4 Reporting

 Unemployment compensation – taxable: The entity is assigned a rate that is applied to applicable wages and makes payments quarterly.
 Rates are reassessed annually by the Employment Security Department (ESD).
 The taxable basis is not considered self-insurance.

-Unemployment compensation – reimbursable: The reimbursable status is considered self-insurance.
-Entities must be approved for this status by the ESD.
+Unemployment compensation – reimbursable: The reimbursable status is considered self-insurance if funds are accumulated in advance and set aside to pay future claims.
+If no funds are accumulated in advance and set aside to pay future claims, then the entity is simply assuming risk and is not operating a self-insurance program.
+Entities must be approved for reimbursable status by the ESD.
 Entities report quarterly wages to the ESD.
 Unemployment claims are still managed, approved and paid by the ESD, but the ESD submits a quarterly claim for reimbursement to the entity for all claims paid on the entity’s behalf.

 Workers’ compensation – premiums: The entity is assigned a rate that is applied to applicable wages and makes payments quarterly.
 Rates are reassessed annually by the Department of Labor and Industries (L&I).
 The taxable basis is not considered self-insurance.